tdss/dariusztarczynski-neat-blog/src/posts/can-you-teach-leadership.md

 Y﻿ou can also decide to use fully integrated solution like OGAMIFY that would provide both frontend and backend, ready to launch within your company.

-E﻿ach solutions has its upsides and downsides
+E﻿very solution has its upsides and downsides, and should be tailored for the specific needs of a company.

+T﻿o hear more, schedule a [gamification consultation](/gamification-consulting.html) with me.